-Note: Where the property involved in such a transfer is subject to an estate tax inclusion period because it would be includible in the donor's estate if the donor died immediately after the transfer (other than by reason of the donor having died within 3 years of making the gift), you cannot allocate the GST exemption at the time of the transfer but must wait until the end of the estate tax inclusion period (ETIP).
-Also, an automatic allocation would not take effect until the end of the ETIP.
-For details, see Transfers Subject to an "Estate Tax Inclusion Period" on page 2, and section 2642(f).
+Note: Where the property involved in such a transfer is subject to an estate tax inclusion period (ETIP) because it would be includible in the donor's estate if the donor died immediately after the transfer (other than by reason of the donor having died within 3 years of making the gift), an allocation of the GST exemption at the time of the transfer will only become effective at the end of the ETIP.
+For details, see Transfers Subject to an "Estate Tax Inclusion Period" on page 2 and section 2642(f).